eisenjulian/nlp_estimator_tutorial/blog.md

 > Now, I LOVE Italian horror films.
 The cheesier they are, the better.
 However, this is not cheesy Italian.
 This is week-old spaghetti sauce with rotting meatballs.
 It is amateur hour on every level.
 There is no suspense, no horror, with just a few drops of blood scattered around to remind you that you are in fact watching a horror film.

 *Keras* provides a convenient handler for importing the dataset which is also available as a serialized numpy array `.npz` file to download [here]( https://s3.amazonaws.com/text-datasets/imdb.npz).
 For text classification, it is standard to limit the size of the vocabulary to prevent the dataset from becoming too sparse and high dimensional, causing potential overfitting.
 For this reason, each review consists of a series of word indexes that go from $4$ (the most frequent word in the dataset **the**) to $4999$, which corresponds to **orange**.
 Index $1$ represents the beginning of the sentence and the index $2$ is assigned to all unknown (also known as *out-of-vocabulary* or *OOV*) tokens.
 These indexes have been obtained by pre-processing the text data in a pipeline that cleans, normalizes and tokenizes each sentence first and then builds a dictionary indexing each of the tokens by frequency.
-We are not covering these techniques in this post, but you can take a look at [this chapter](http://www.nltk.org/book/ch03.html) of the *NLTK* book to learn more.

 After we've loaded the data in memory we pad each of the sentences with zeroes to a fixed size (here: $200$) so that we have two $2$-dimensional $25000\times200$ arrays for training and testing respectively.